-Jasper County Health Department offers Radon testing kits for $10.
+Jasper County Environmental Health offers Radon testing kits for $10.

-Stop by the Public Health Department or call us at 641-792-7603 to pick up your testing kit.
+Stop by Jasper County Community Development and ask for the Environmental Health Department, or call us at 641-792-3084 to pick up your testing kit.

 Watch a video on how to do a short term radon test kit.

-You can't see it, smell it, or taste it in your home but there may be dangerous levels or radon lurking in your house.
+You can't see it, smell it or taste it in your home, but there may be dangerous levels of radon lurking in your house.
 About twenty-one thousand Americans die each year from lung cancer caused from radon.
-The month of January is National Radon Action month and the EPA, U.S. Surgeon General, Iowa Cancer Consortium and Jasper County Public Health Department are encouraging everyone to test their homes, businesses, and schools.
+The month of January is National Radon Action month, and the EPA, U.S. Surgeon General, Iowa Cancer Consortium and Jasper County Public Health Department are encouraging everyone to test their homes, businesses, and schools.

 Radon is a radioactive gas released from the normal decay of the elements uranium, thorium, and radium in rocks and soil.
 It is an invisible, odorless, tasteless gas that seeps up through the ground and diffuses into the air.

 Radon can enter homes through cracks in floors, walls, or foundations, and collect indoors.
 It can also be released from building materials, or from water obtained from wells that contain radon.
 Radon levels can be higher in homes that are well insulated, tightly sealed, and/or built on soil rich in the elements uranium, thorium, and radium.
 Basement and first floors typically have the highest radon levels because of their closeness to the ground.